Back to California

 Terms To Know

-A collection of small-scale energy generation or storage systems that work together to provide power.
+A collection of small-scale energy resources that can be combined to provide power.

 Limits and Unknowns